 New Weird Australia

-A weekly newsletter looking at Australian microcap stocks and microcap investing in general.
+A weekly newsletter produced by Mark Tobin looking at Australian microcap stocks and microcap investing in general.
+Could be useful for your satellites.

 This is an Australian business web site that produces several different email newsletters, one daily, others weekly.
 Doesn’t have a lot of personality, but a great way to keep up with the Australian business scene.